Schedule a free consultation

 • Client Testimony.
 Former clients are always the best source to learn about the quality and skills of any given attorney.
 You will want to look at client testimonials to learn more about the attorney and what former clients have to say.

-Doug Murphy Law Firm, P.C. represents criminal cases that involve DWI as well as other criminal activity.
+Murphy & McKinney Law Firm, P.C. represents criminal cases that involve DWI as well as other criminal activity.
 Doug Murphy, an attorney who is Board Certified in criminal defense and DWI law, has extensive trial experience.
 He prepares each case with the intention to go to trial, and it is at trial where he holds the State and the jury accountable to the principle that you are innocent until proven guilty beyond a reasonable doubt.
 His former clients can attest to his capabilities and commitment to their individual cases.

 DWI Offenses